kanghyungmin/changer-docs/source/index.html.md

 **Version:** 1.0.0

-Welcome to the Changer AP!
+Welcome to the Changer API!

 Changer offers a REST API to access market data, manage your account, and create orders.